Outboard Marine Corporation

 OMC Soil Cleanup

-Most of the contaminated soil and sediment has now been removed; however, areas of contaminated soil remain that either require excavation or will be converted into a containment cell similar to the existing ones created during remedial actions in the early 1990s.
-Excavation of contaminated soil in the eastern portion of the site is planned to begin in April 2013 and continue until June 2013.
-Design of the new containment cell in the western Old Die Cast (ODC) area is also planned for 2013.
-Construction of the ODC containment cell is planned for early 2014.
-A protective cover is also planned for areas too close to buried utilities to excavate.
+Most of the contaminated soil and sediment has now been removed from the former OMC site areas; however, areas of contaminated soil remain in the plant 2 area that either require excavation (eastern area) or will be converted into a containment cell (southwestern area) similar to the existing ones created during 1990s remedial actions.
+Completion of soil excavation is planned for August 2014.
+Completion of construction of the new containment cell in the southwestern Old Die Cast (ODC) area is also planned for fall 2014.
+A protective cover is planned for areas too close to buried utilities to excavate.

 OMC Groundwater Cleanup

-In September 2011, EPA installed an underground air-sparge curtain treatment system along the south boundary of the OMC Plant 2 property which uses a line of air bubbles released in the groundwater to remove dissolved solvents from the groundwater before it flows off site towards the harbor.
-The air-sparge curtain system will be operated for at least 15 years.
+In September 2011, EPA installed an underground air-sparge curtain treatment system along the south boundary of the OMC Plant 2 property.
+The treatment system uses a line of air bubbles released in the groundwater to remove dissolved solvents from the groundwater before it flows off site towards the harbor.
+The air-sparge curtain system, now operated by Illinois EPA, will be operated for at least 15 years.
 In November 2011, a concentrated pool of TCE nearly 28 feet below ground surface was treated with iron filings that were injected into the TCE mass to destroy the TCE so that it cannot be a continual source of dissolved contamination to the groundwater.
 Treatment of dissolved TCE contamination in site groundwater began in May 2012, by injecting sodium permanganate to break down the TCE into non-toxic components.
-Groundwater cleanup actions will continue in 2013 with an evaluation of the contaminants in the groundwater followed by additional injections of sodium permanganate.
+Completion of the first round of groundwater treatment is planned for July 2014 followed by an evaluation of the success of the injection work.
+More injections will be performed, if needed.

 - Waukegan Harbor Dredge Management Units (PDF) (1pp, 948KB) June 2013